Card to Pocket by Ed Marlo

 Created by: Ed Marlo

-Card To Pocket is a classic close-up card magic effect where a spectator freely selects a card, which then impossibly vanishes from the deck and reappears in the magician's pocket.
-This trick is highly visual and interactive, often involving phases like rolling up sleeves to eliminate suspicion or even making the entire deck disappear, leaving only the signed card.
-It's designed for impromptu performances, requiring no gimmicks or setup, making it ideal for walkaround, street magic, and social media.
-The method relies on sleight of hand, misdirection, and controls like the Premier Control or Convincing Control to achieve a clean, deceptive result that fools even experienced magicians.
+Card to Pocket is a classic close-up card magic effect where a spectator freely selects a card, which then impossibly vanishes from the deck and reappears in the magician's pocket.
+This impromptu trick requires no gimmicks or setup, making it ideal for spontaneous performances in walkaround, street, or social settings.
+The method relies on sleight of hand, including controls (like the Premier Control or Convincing Control), palming, and misdirection to achieve a clean, visual surprise.
+Performers often enhance it with phases, such as rolling up sleeves to eliminate suspicion or having the card signed for added impossibility, delivering strong audience reactions and making it a staple in many magicians' repertoires.

 Where to buy